kanishkamisra/website/content/authors/admin/_index.md

 <!--I am particularly interested in characterizing the semantic knowledge made available to computational models that only learn from textual exposure.
 I work closely with [Dr. Allyson Ettinger](https://aetting.github.io/) and her lab at UChicago.
 <!--I am also affiliated with [CERIAS](https://www.cerias.purdue.edu/), Purdue's center for research and education in areas of information security.-->

-I am currently a Research Intern at Google AI working on multi-hop reasoning and language models!
+I spent Fall 2022 as a Research Intern at Google AI working on multi-hop reasoning and language models!

 I was recently selected to be a Graduate Student Fellow in the inaugural [Purdue Graduate School Mentoring Fellows](https://news.cla.purdue.edu/2021/12/01/purdues-graduate-school-mentoring-graduate-student-fellow-program/) program!